 To prepare for the exam, prepare to talk about a topic.
-You can choose what you want to talk about, for example, a game, place or activity.
+You can choose what you want to talk about, for example, your interests, a musical instrument, a game, or a favourite gadget.

 How do you choose a topic?

 Think of three different possible topics that you can talk to the examiner about.